Create a Solana Liquidity Pool on Raydium

 About Raydium liquidity pools

-A liquidity pool allows your token to be traded on Raydium and other Solana DEXs.
+A liquidity pool allows your token to be traded on Raydium and may be discoverable through supported Solana trading interfaces depending on indexing and integration.

 Standard AMM: CPMM model, supports Token-2022